luke3481/marview/README.md

 ### Website

 The website is build using react hooks, with the styled-components framework for styling.
-We use Auth0 for user authentication and management and formspark for our contact form.
+We use Auth0 for user authentication and formspark for our contact form.

 ### Live Map